MoriGM/rgit/README.md

 ## Setup

-Create a file called `rgit_repos.toml` and register your git repos as following
+Create a file called `rgit_repos.toml` and register your git repos as following.

 ```Toml
 [[repos]]